gitmichaelqiu/GSM8K-Ollama-Tester/README.md

 RANDOM_SEED = 42
 ```

-Modify these constants to change:
-- The model used for evaluation
-- The number of problems processed in each run
-- The random seed for problem selection (problems are randomly sampled from the test set)

 ### Configuring Prompts

 Prompts are defined in `prompts.json`.
 Each prompt should have a unique name and a template where `{problem}` will be replaced with the actual math problem.